Is a Correction Looming Ahead for Gran Tierra Energy Inc. (GTE)

 GTE’s Market Performance

-GTE stocks went down by -21.35% for the week, with a monthly jump of 27.27% and a quarterly performance of 91.26%, while its annual performance rate touched 64.26%.
-The volatility ratio for the week stands at 11.29% while the volatility levels for the past 30 days are set at 9.65% for Gran Tierra Energy Inc..
-The simple moving average for the period of the last 20 days is -2.81% for GTE stocks with a simple moving average of 72.43% for the last 200 days.
+GTE stocks went up by 15.00% for the week, with a monthly jump of 22.90% and a quarterly performance of 123.61%, while its annual performance rate touched 103.80%.
+The volatility ratio for the week stands at 9.07% while the volatility levels for the past 30 days are set at 9.47% for Gran Tierra Energy Inc..
+The simple moving average for the period of the last 20 days is 8.97% for GTE stocks with a simple moving average of 93.74% for the last 200 days.

-During the last 5 trading sessions, GTE fell by -21.35%, which changed the moving average for the period of 200-days by +126.76% in comparison to the 20-day moving average, which settled at $1.4475.
-In addition, Gran Tierra Energy Inc. saw 83.94% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GTE rose by +15.00%, which changed the moving average for the period of 200-days by +126.19% in comparison to the 20-day moving average, which settled at $1.4950.
+In addition, Gran Tierra Energy Inc. saw 111.54% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading